 Getting in the mindset of following a daily routine was a difficult transition to make.

 But once I saw the benefits – for both my children and me – I embraced routines.

 And here’s something I didn’t realize at the time: getting my kids into a routine when they were young has benefited them now that they’re older.
 The cues of knowing what happens next still occur, but instead of nap times and independent play, it’s now completing homework and practicing instruments, for example.

 Routines can at first seem monotonous but their benefits can be priceless – helping us and our kids for years to come.

-Calm down your crazy mornings (and afternoons, and evenings!) with kids routine cards.
-These cards remind kids what they need to do and in what order – so you don’t have to!
+Calm your crazy mornings (and afternoons, and evenings!) with these routine cards for kids.
+These cards allow kids to independently check what they need to do and in what order – so you don’t have to remind them!
 Click here or the image below to learn more.

 What to do next…

 1. Subscribe to Self-Sufficient Kids’ email list.